 There were discussions on the data sources and differences between Tayside and the other regions.
-Current outcome measures are reliant on the Unlinked Anonymous Monitoring (UAM) survey and Needle Exchange Surveillance Initiative (NESI) in Scotland which only represent prevalence in PWID (people who inject drugs) services.
+Current outcome measures are reliant on the Unlinked Anonymous Monitoring (UAM) survey and Needle Exchange Surveillance Initiative (NESI) in Scotland which only represent prevalence in PWID in services.
 Expansion of outcome data sources is underway which need to capture other populations.
 Data from the NHS England needs assessment study will hopefully feed into this study.